aws-samples/aws-cloudhsm-cloudformation-template/README.md

 * An initial crypto officer `admin` user password that is stored as a secret in AWS Secrets Manager

 ## Usage

+### Reviewing the opinionated approach

+This CloudFormation template takes an opinionated approach to deploying and initializing a CloudHSM cluster.
+Since this approach might not be aligned with your organization's requirements, you should review the approach before deploying and initializing CloudHSM clusters in your formal environments.

+For example, this template results in an initial crypto officer password being automatically assigned.
+You're expected to change the crypto officer's password immediately after initialization of the cluster.

 ### Preparing to create a CloudHSM cluster